mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

 for changing the scale of the Pitch knob.
 By default, this toggle is on, and the Pitch knob works in the semitones mode.
 In musical terminology, the pitch is changed based on the semitone chromatic scale.
-If the toggle is off, the Pitch knob works in the continuous mode, as is the default for the RubberBand library.
-As last, the Formant preserving option was added which works with the RubberBand library option.
+If the toggle is off, the Pitch knob works in the continuous mode, which is also the default in the RubberBand library.
+At last, the Formant preserving option was added which works with the RubberBand library option.
 It preserves the resonant frequencies (formants) of the human vocal tract and other instruments (compensates for “chipmunk” or “growling” voices).